When to use these real estate email templates

 Listing or showing follow-up

-You already sent a shortlist of homes or toured a property and want the buyer to react so you can tighten the search instead of sending more random inventory.
+You sent a shortlist or toured a property and want the buyer to react so you can tighten the search.

 A few listings that fit what you described